What Eats Spiders?

-8 Critters that Prey on Spiders
+8 Animals that Eat Spiders

-#1 Amphibians & Reptiles
+Amphibians & Reptiles

 Did you know a giant palm salamander can extend its tongue more than half its body length in 7 milliseconds to ingest its prey?
 Well, now you do!
 That’s 50 times quicker than you can blink your eyes.